← Back to blog

 Frequently Asked Questions

-Q: Can I safely remove a USB outlet that has been painted over multiple times?
+Q: Can I safely remove paint from a USB outlet myself?

-Q: How do I know if a painted-over USB outlet needs replacement instead of cleaning?
+Q: How do I know if a painted-over outlet needs to be replaced?

-Q: How often should I inspect my home’s electrical outlets for wear or paint damage?
+Q: How often should I inspect my home’s electrical outlets?

 Related home and yard repair guides